Kaedras/HunterPie-SyncPlugin/README.md

 Installation:
 ---------------
 - Method 1:
-	- Download [module.json](https://raw.githubusercontent.com/Kaedras/HunterPie-SyncPlugin/master/module.json) and drag the file into you HunterPie application window
+	- Download [module.json](https://raw.githubusercontent.com/Kaedras/HunterPie-SyncPlugin/master/module.json) and drag the file into you HunterPie application window.
 - Method 2:
-	- Download the [zipped version](https://raw.githubusercontent.com/Kaedras/HunterPie-SyncPlugin/master/Release.zip) and extract it to your HunterPie folder
+	- Download the [zipped version](https://raw.githubusercontent.com/Kaedras/HunterPie-SyncPlugin/master/Release.zip) and extract it to your HunterPie folder.